 We recognize that people have many demands on their time and that not all students will be able to attend all classes within a course session.
 If you cannot attend all classes, talk with your instructor so they can give you pointers on how to catch up.
 There is no way to “make up” missed sessions, but if you only miss a class or two you should be fine.
 Classes must occasionally be canceled due to weather, water conditions or other circumstances.
 If for some reason we must cancel a class, we will offer the option of a make up class after the session or a partial refund for that class.

 Station L class sizes are balanced carefully to ensure an appropriate number of participants in each session.
-If you cancel your registration 5 or more days before class begins, you will receive a full refund.
-If you cancel 4 or fewer days before class begins, you will receive a full refund if we can replace you with someone from our wait list.
-If not, you will be given credit for a future class.
+If you cancel your registration 5 or more days before class begins you will receive a full refund, after which time you can receive a credit if we can fill your spot before the class starts.
 After the first class meeting, no refunds or credits are available.

 If the class you wish to take is full, you can sign up for the wait list here to be notified if any openings become available.